3 Ways to Get the Home Medical Equipment that Aging Adults Need

 You’ll often find a range of durable medical equipment, including bedside commodes, wheelchairs, walkers, overbed tables, canes, and sometimes even hospital beds.

-Depending on the organization, they may also stock other supplies like nutritional drinks, adult incontinence supplies, and cleaning supplies.
+Depending on the organization, they may also stock other supplies, such as nutritional drinks, adult incontinence supplies, and cleaning supplies.

 3. Buy it yourself (pay out of pocket)

-In some situations, time is the most important factor.
-Your older adult may need certain medical equipment items immediately.
+In some situations, time is the most critical factor.
+Your older adult may need specific medical equipment items immediately.

 If that’s the case, you might want to shop around and pay out of pocket.